Updated August 26th, 2019

 - No electronic signatures

-- Utilities off.
-Buyer can pay to have them on for the inspection ($100)
+- No utilities are on, but the buyer can pay to have them on for inspection

-- No agent transaction fees allowed on the HUD.
-It doesn’t matter if the buyer is paying
+- No agent transaction fees allowed even if the buyer is paying

-- Seller will pay seller’s closing costs and provide the buyer with $29.95 PDQ Hazard Report
+- Seller will pay seller’s closing costs and provide buyer with PDQ Hazard Report

-- Any realty transfer taxes due will be the sole responsibility of the purchaser
+- Any realty transfer taxes due will be the sole responsibility of the buyer

-- Seller will bring taxes and HOA current through closing
+- Seller will bring taxes and homeowner association fees current through closing

 - Homepath financing is not available on these properties